pilotmoon/PopClip-Extensions/README.md

 after: paste-result
 ```

-JS scripts have access to a PopClip API, principally via the properties and methods of the `popclip` global object.
+JS scripts have access to PopClip's state and can perform actions, via the properties and methods of the `popclip` global object.
 There is draft documentation here: [PopClip Extensions JavaScript Reference](https://pilotmoon.github.io/PopClip-Extensions/).

 Here is a quick reference for some commonly needed stuff: